SaraCappelletti/Dood/README.md

 You can download the image with "docker pull saracappelletti/dood"

+Before running the program be sure that you have docker swarm initialized with "docker swarm init"

 Create a new container using "docker run -e DOCKER_HOST=demon_docker_address -p 8081:8081 --name containername saracappelletti/dood"

 demon_docker_address needs to be changed with: